At a Glance

 The predicted salary is between 25000 - 35000 £ per year.

-Posting opportunities are diverse and include a variety of clinical roles, instructional positions within clinical and military training establishments and other interesting jobs such as recruiting.
-You can also choose to join as a Soldier or Officer, depending on your qualifications, experience and the type of career you are looking for.
+Posting opportunities are diverse and include clinical roles, instructional positions within clinical and military training establishments and other roles such as recruiting.
+You can choose to join as a Soldier or Officer, depending on your qualifications, experience and career goals.

 Queen Alexandra\’s Royal Army Nursing Corps (QARANC) nurses have worked at the sharp end of military life throughout the last century.
 Nursing Officers, Nursing Soldiers, Healthcare Assistants and Student Nurses of the QARANC deliver high-quality, adaptable and dedicated nursing care wherever the Army needs it.